Lukem121/password-manager/README.md

 [Live Demo](https://password-manager-seven.vercel.app/) 💪

+This is a project used to learn the frontend framework [Svelte](https://svelte.dev/).
+It also serverd as a playground for a learning new UI designs and implementing strong encryption in the site.

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this project using [degit](https://github.com/Rich-Harris/degit):